 Moreover, disclosure of CSA to the authorities for criminal prosecution or an attorney in pursuit of civil justice is a difficult and emotionally complex process, which involves the survivor knowing that he or she was abused, being willing to identify publicly as an abuse survivor, and deciding to act against their abuser.
-In light of these barriers to disclosure, it is not surprising that: - In a study of survivors of abuse in Boy Scouts of America, 51% of survivors disclosed their abuse for the first time at age 50 or older. - An estimated 70% of child sexual assault victims never contact police to report abuse. - One-third of CSA survivors never report their abuse to anyone.
+In light of these barriers to disclosure, it is not surprising that:

+• In a study of survivors of abuse in Boy Scouts of America, 51% of survivors disclosed their abuse for the first time at age 50 or older.

+- An estimated 70% of child sexual assault victims never contact police to report abuse. - One-third of CSA survivors never report their abuse to anyone.

-For both children and adults, disclosure of CSA trauma is a process and not a discrete event in which a victim comes to terms with their abuse.11 To effectively protect children from abuse, SOL laws must reflect this reality.
+For both children and adults, disclosure of CSA trauma is a process and not a discrete event in which a victim comes to terms with their abuse.
+To effectively protect children from abuse, SOL laws must reflect this reality.

 II.
-SOL Reform Serves the Public Good by Giving Survivors Access to Justice and Preventing Future Abuse Historically, a wall of ignorance and secrecy has been constructed around CSA, which has been reinforced by short SOLs that kept victims out of the legal system.
+SOL Reform Serves the Public Good by Giving Survivors Access to Justice and Preventing Future Abuse

+Historically, a wall of ignorance and secrecy has been constructed around CSA, which has been reinforced by short SOLs that kept victims out of the legal system.
 Short SOLs for CSA play into the hands of the perpetrators and the institutions that cover up for them; they disable victims' voices and empowerment and leave future children vulnerable to preventable sexual assault.

-CHILD USA and CHILD USAdvocacy are leading the vibrant national and global movement to eliminate civil and criminal SOLs and revive expired civil claims as a systemic solution to the preventable CSA epidemic.12 There are three compelling public purposes served by the child sexual abuse SOL reform movement, which are explained in the graphic below: HOW STATUTE OF LIMITATIONS REFORM HELPS EVERYONE
+CHILD USA and CHILD USAdvocacy are leading the vibrant national and global movement to eliminate civil and criminal SOLs and revive expired civil claims as a systemic solution to the preventable CSA epidemic.
+There are three compelling public purposes served by the child sexual abuse SOL reform movement, which are explained in the graphic below:

-Identifies Hidden Child Predators and the Institutions that Endanger Children to the public, shielding other children from future abuse.
+A. SOL Reform Identifies Hidden Child Predators and Institutions that Endanger Children